graphiti-api/graphiti-api.github.io/tutorial/step_1.md

 end
 {% endhighlight %}

-Now undo the changes to `first_name`, and run the generated specs:
+Now undo the capitalization change to `attribute :first_name`, and run the generated specs:

 {% highlight bash %}
 $ bin/rspec